How to Get Into Cornell University: The Definitive Guide

 Here’s how Laura Nguyen, a first-generation Vietnamese American from California, approached the prompt:

-When my parents moved to the US, they made the choice to set aside their art and take on whatever jobs they could find to provide for us.
+When my parents moved to the US, they chose to set aside their art and take on whatever jobs they could find to provide for us.
 A lot of the aunties and uncles in our neighborhood’s Vietnamese community are skeptical of young people who answer their question of, “What are you going to study in college?” with something in the arts or humanities.
 They don’t mean to be dismissive, but when they were young immigrants, those careers didn’t pay the bills.

 Here’s what Laura does well in writing this Cornell supplemental essay:

 • She connects her life experiences to her vision for the future.
 Laura grabs the reader’s attention by painting a picture of her diverse interests and her family life.
 Her artistic and supportive parents sacrificed to give her the space to grow despite any dismissive comments from others in the community and it’s clear this has shaped her into who she is.
-These experiences speak directly to the theme of “any person…any study.”
+These experiences speak directly to the theme of community.

 • She identifies a specific major that interests her and mentions specific activities she will get involved in.
 Because Laura identifies her interest in pediatrics and psychology, we can tell that she has researched the different programs that Cornell offers.
 She also mentions her desire to participate in research and join the club “Healing Hands.”
 This allows her to make a direct connection to what she will contribute to Cornell as well as relays her reasons for choosing Cornell.
 Her varied interests demonstrate how she views her education and future as a space where she can explore and discover.